rsanzante/ansible-nginx-server-block/README.md

 - nsb_ipv4_interface: '*'

-  IP4 interace to listen to for HTTP and HTTPS.
+  IP4 interface to listen to for HTTP and HTTPS.

 - nsb_ipv6_interface: '*'

-  IP4 interace to listen to for HTTP and HTTPS.
+  IP4 interface to listen to for HTTP and HTTPS.

 - nsb_listen_port: 80